Far-Beyond-Dev/Horizon-Community-Edition/README.md

 2. Navigate to the project directory:

     ```bash
-    cd Horizon
+    cd Horizon-Community-Edition/
     ```
     ![image](https://github.com/user-attachments/assets/4a186d60-3da6-44b1-8e4c-c21c23360dd7)

-3. enter WSL or open the project in a [VSCode Devcontainer](https://code.visualstudio.com/docs/devcontainers/containers#_open-an-existing-workspace-in-a-container)
+3. Enter WSL or open the project in a [VSCode Devcontainer](https://code.visualstudio.com/docs/devcontainers/containers#_open-an-existing-workspace-in-a-container)

     ```bash
     wsl
     ```

-4. Run the following to install deps
+4. Run the following command to install the dependencies, this script only works with Ubuntu, Arch & Alpine Linux

-    Debian (Or the DevContainer)
     ```bash
-    ./installers-deb.sh
+    ./installer-linux.sh
     ```
     ![image](https://github.com/user-attachments/assets/74a91770-25f8-43fc-97f3-202136b46250)

-    Alpine
-    ```bash
-    ./installers-alpine.sh
-    ```

-    Arch Linux
-    ```bash
-    ./installers-arch.sh
-    ```

-5. Use cargo to compile and run Horizon
+6. Use cargo to compile and run Horizon

     ```bash
     cargo run